citp/privacy-policy-historical/s/st/stu/stubhub.com.md

   * provide the Services and customer support you request;
   * resolve disputes, collect fees and troubleshoot problems;
-  * prevent potentially prohibited or illegal activities and enforce our policies;
+  * prevent, detect and investigate potentially prohibited or illegal activities, and enforce our User Agreement
   * customize, measure and improve our Site, Services and advertising;
   * tell you about our Services and those of our corporate family, service updates, targeted marketing and promotional offers based on your communication preferences;
-  * compare information for accuracy and verify it with third parties; and/or
-  * comply with applicable laws
+  * compare information for accuracy and verify it with third parties; and/or comply with applicable laws

+Registration and sharing through third-party services

+You may choose to provide us with access to certain personal information stored by third parties such as social media sites (such as by way of example only, and not limitation, Facebook and Twitter).
+The information we have access to varies by site and is controlled by your privacy settings on that site and your authorization.
+By associating an account managed by a third party with your StubHub account and authorizing StubHub to have access to this information, you agree that StubHub may collect, store and use this information in accordance with this Privacy Policy.

 How we share information